The Starling Girl: Production

+Music

 Release

 The film premiered at the 2023 Sundance Film Festival on January 21, 2023.
 In February, Bleecker Street acquired North American distribution rights for the film.
+It also screened at South by Southwest on March 12, 2023.
+It was released on May 12, 2023, with a wider expansion on May 19.
+On October 9, 2023, it was released to SVOD on Paramount+ w/Showtime.

 Critical reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 96% based on 26 reviews, with an average rating of 8/10.
-On Metacritic, it has a weighted average score of 80 out of 100 based on 10 critics, indicating "generally favorable reviews".

 Critics lauded the performances and Parmet's direction.
 Katie Walsh of TheWrap wrote, "Parmet’s strong script and surety behind the camera navigates the audience through this complicated story of religion and sexuality, patriarchy and power, brought to eerily accurate life by the ensemble of excellent actors.
 Scanlen, who is always tremendous, from Little Women to Babyteeth, holds the center with ease, while Pullman proves his chops in this complex role.
 But Schmidt (whose accent and cadence is spot on) and Simpson just about steal the show in their supporting roles as the steely, severe Heidi and deteriorating Paul."

 David Ehrlich of IndieWire gave the film a grade of B+ and wrote though the film "tells a tale as old as time — the broad strokes of its story about the affair between a naïve teenage girl and a married older man who swears that he’ll leave his wife adhere to convention from start to finish...the power of this sensitive and devilishly detailed coming-of-age drama is rooted in the friction that it finds between biblical paternalism and modern personhood.
 While young women have always been taught to be ashamed of their desires...Parmet’s self-possessed debut is uncommonly well-attuned to how garbled that gospel might sound to a God-loving girl who’s been raised amid the echoes of a secular culture."
 In The Hollywood Reporter, Jourdain Searles wrote, "The Starling Girl is a complex, often disturbing portrait of the way women have been pressured to shrink themselves and pass on that shame to their daughters.
 Somewhere inside them they know it breeds unhappiness, but for them it’s a small price to pay for admittance into the kingdom of Heaven."